SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ### <a name="alarms"></a>Alarms

-The Alarms tab provides information on the alarms of a device.
+The "Alarms" tab provides information on the alarms of a device.
 Refer to  [Working with alarms](#alarm-monitoring) for further information on alarms.

 ### <a name="config"></a> Configuration

-The text configuration available in the Configuration tab of a device allows you to configure the parameters and initial settings of your device in a text format.
+The text configuration available in the "Configuration" tab of a device allows you to configure the parameters and initial settings of your device in a text format.

 To manually add or edit a device configuration follow these steps:

 1. Open the details for your desired device.
-2. Click the Configuration tab.
+2. Click the "Configuration" tab.
 3. In the text field you can add or edit the device configuration as desired.
 4. Click **Save** to save your edits.

 <img src="/guides/users-guide/textconfig.png" alt="Device details" style="max-width: 100%">

 Alternatively you can work with configuration snapshots.
-For details refer to [Configuration Snapshots](#configuration-snapshot).
+For details refer to [Configuration snapshots](#configuration-snapshot).

 ### <a name="control"></a>Control

-The Control tab lists the operations being sent to a device.
+The "Control" tab lists the operations being sent to a device.
 Refer to [Working with operations](#operation-monitoring) for further information on operations.

 ![Operations](/guides/users-guide/operations.png)

 ### <a name="software"></a>Network

-In the Network tab network settings can be configured for the device.
+In the "Network" tab network settings can be configured for the device.

 <!-- Needs to be documented-->

 ### <a name="software"></a>Software

-This tab allows you to manage and update the firmware of a device and the software installed on a device.
+The "Software" tab allows you to manage and update the firmware of a device and the software installed on a device.

 To install a new firmware, click **Install firmware**, then select a firmware image from the [Firmware repository](#software-repo) and click **Install**.